Snapchat/djinni/README.md

 overhead.
 You may also call it with a dynamic value, in that case it's a fast array indexing operation.

-## Experimantal WASM support
+## WASM support

 Djinni can generate code that bridges C++ (that compiles to Web Assembly) and Javascript/TypeScript in web browsers.
-This feature is currently experimental.

 For WASM, Djinni generates:
 - C++ code, which should be compiled into the WASM bindary